Understanding Therapy Costs and Insurance coverage

 • Do you cover telehealth sessions?

-Seattle Counseling Center can offer a courtesy benefit check; however, clients are ultimately responsible for payment of therapy services, regardless of what their insurance covers.
+Seattle Counseling Center can offer a courtesy benefit check but cannot guarantee the accuracy of a benefit check.
+Clients are responsible for payment of therapy services, regardless of what their insurance covers.
 We encourage clients to verify their insurance benefits and understand their coverage before scheduling sessions.
 Our office is happy to provide superbills and assist with insurance questions, but clients are responsible for knowing the details of their plan.

 I want to get started but I’m still confused.
 Can you help?